medplum/medplum/packages/docs/src/pages/blueprints/index.md

 ## Sidecar Application

 Build an application that reads and writes data to common medical records systems such as Epic, Cerner or Athena.

-## Life Sciences

-Build a custom experience for clinical research including schedule of assessments, PRO and ePRO management, records requests, integrations and dashboards.
-[Learn More](/blueprints/life-sciences)

 ## Pediatrics